 Over lap the wire as shown above, as tightly as possible.

 Make a double knot on the cording.
 Pull tight.

-Thread two beads through both sides of the wire and pull down to the cording.
+Thread both wires through two beads and pull down to the cording.
 These will be the tummy and chest areas.